marcinwiacek/pl1/readme.md

 Note: although some of them don't look serious, researchers are thinking about them or even propose related PoC (again: Antikernel)

+# Preamble

+IT is full of smart ideas, unfortunatelly not all of them are used together in the most popular mainstream computer hardware (from different reasons).

+If you look into free papers, you will see a lof of interesting concepts created by very intelligent people, for example:

+* asynchronous design
+* stack, RISC, CISC, VLIW, MIPS and accumulator architecture
+* pipeline, superscalar, parallel processing
+* branch and instruction prediction
+* instruction reordering
+* Harvard / Naumann architecture
+* virtual memory with paging / 2-level paging / segmentation / paged segmentation / segmented paging
+* dynamic address translation / base and bound translation
+* TLB (Translation Lookaside Buffers)
+* Naumann machine
+* Hyperthreading

+You can find description of X86, Risc-V, ARM, Z80, MP-4 and many others.
+Studying them is like tasting sweets in the big shop.

+**Can something be done differently?
+Or better?**

+I'm thinking for example about CPU, which will be setup to different instruction set on the program start.

 # This is wasting time & opening opened doors